Boxy SVG: History

-Devices support

-Boxy SVG is compatible with Apple desktop computers and laptops, touchscreen-based devices such as Google Pixelbook and Microsoft Surface.

-The program is partially compatible with mobile devices running Android.
-The device must be able to run the latest stable version of Google Chrome or Firefox, only saving files to the cloud storage is available.
-It is not fully compatible with Apple mobile devices like iPad because of the dependency on the Blink engine.

-The program also has basic support for graphics tablets such as those manufactured by Wacom.

 Compatibility

 The program uses SVG and SVGZ (zlib compressed version) as its native file formats.
 Some elements are in program's own namespace to either extend the feature set beyond what's available in the W3C SVG specification or provide a convenience layer for low-level details.
 Boxy SVG can also open SVG files authored with Inkscape and Adobe Illustrator, all software-specific elements and attributes will be dropped.

 The application is based on the Electron framework and thus supports the same subset of the SVG format as Chromium-based web browsers such as Google Chrome, Microsoft Edge, and Opera.
 A major exception is the lack of support for animation.
 From version 4.58.0 it was added supports for Firefox as well.

 Boxy SVG reads and writes PNG, JPEG, WebP, GIF, and PDF files, and reads Adobe Illustrator documents saved with the PDF compatibility mode on.
 Additionally, it can export HTML files.